 If you’ve gotten this far and are still interested in how you can help your loved one, you’re on the right track.
 Guiding them toward suitable substance abuse treatment is the best thing you can do right now.
 Regularly give them access to the information they need to contact a treatment center.
 You can also offer to take care of these arrangements yourself whenever they’re ready.
 Make your concerns known as often as possible before the addiction escalates or breaks the bonds of the relationship.

 Red Oak Recovery is here to take your questions about treatment plans and available options for your loved one.
 Being informed can make each encounter with them more productive and help lead them toward treatment.
-Please call Red Oak Recovery today at 866.457.7590 to get information on helping your loved one take the first step towards recovery admissions.
+Please call Red Oak Recovery today at 866.457.7590 to get information on helping your loved one take the first step towards recovery enrollment.